Coffee filter: Permanent filters

 Permanent filters can be divided into two groups:

 The first type integrates the filter sieve with the holding mechanism into one part.

 The second type of permanent filters are inserts to be used with a separate filter holder.
 For this, they are resembling the shape of disposable paper or reusable cloth filters otherwise used with those filter holders.
 Like them they can exhibit some amount of water bypass.

 Permanent metal filters are also used to prepare filtered coffee, including Vietnamese iced coffee and Indian filter coffee.
 The "French press" (also referred to as cafetière) uses a metal filter.
-Other types of permanent filters are made of plastic, porous ceramics, or porcelain (like the double-layered cross-slitted strainer made from through-glazed porcelain of Karlsbad-style coffee makers or the special porcelain filter sieves of Büttner system coffee makers).
+Other types of permanent filters are made of plastic, porous ceramics, or porcelain (like the double-layered cross-slit strainer made from through-glazed porcelain of Karlsbad-style coffee makers or the special porcelain filter sieves of Büttner system coffee makers).

 Filter holders

-Filter holders are made out of plastic (including Makrolon/Exolon, Tritan, Ecozen), metal (stainless steel, copper, aluminium, emaille), ceramics, porcelain or glass, or, rarely, wood.
+Filter holders are made out of plastic (including Makrolon/Exolon, Tritan, Ecozen), metal (stainless steel, copper, aluminium, emaille), ceramics, porcelain or glass, or rarely, wood.
 Most of them are designed to be used with disposable paper and reusable cloth filter inserts, but there is also an after-market of permanent filter inserts made out of plastic, metal or ceramics which can be used in filter holders originally designed for paper or cloth filters.
 Another type of permanent filters combines the actual filter sieve with its holding mechanism into one integral part.

 Filter holders for cone-, fan- or boat- as well as for flat-bottom shaped (paper) filters can be distinguished by features of their mechanical construction, some of which also have a significant influence on taste, brewing time, utility and how (easy) to clean the filter holder: